NeuroHarmony Conference & Workshop

 (By definition palliation means easing the severity of a pain or a disease without removing the cause.
 It is a type of: alleviation, easement, easing, relief.
 It is the act of reducing something unpleasant and distressing) Neuro-Rehabilitation and Neuropalliative care need not exist in their own silos either.
 There is a vast overlap in the services provided.
 The rehab specialist should know about palliative care and vice versa.
 Very often both are needed together.

-End of Life Care and Advanced care directives: In India, how people are cared for at the end of their lives is influenced by various factors, like culture and family roles.
+In India, how people are cared for at the end of their lives is influenced by various factors, like culture and family roles.
 Families usually take on the responsibility of caregiving, and some special services are starting to provide support.
 However, there are challenges, such as not enough access to palliative care and not enough awareness.
 It’s important to include palliative care in the regular healthcare system to make sure people with serious illnesses have a good quality of life at the end.
 We need better policies, education, and community involvement to make the end of life more compassionate and respectful for patients and their families in India.

 Living Wills: